-At Complete Cosmetic Care Dentistry, we want you to have all the information you need to make the best decision for your smile.
+At 918 Dentist, we want you to have all the information you need to make the best decision for your smile.
 While there’s no question that dental implants are an outstanding investment after tooth loss, it’s completely understandable to have a few extra questions about the procedure beforehand.
 Keep reading for answers to the most common dental implant FAQs in Glenpool.
 And feel free to contact us with any other questions you may have!

 Is It Painful to Get Dental Implants?